randomjamart/randomjamart.github.io/about/index.md

 ---

 I am a student in Oregon.
-I read anime, play piano, and chat with my friends.
+I cosplay, play piano, and chat with my friends.

 <br>
 <br>